macOS

 Introduction

 macOS 10.15 Catalina introduces a new method of SecureToken enablement called Bootstrap Token.
-This is a new MDM-based management feature to automatically provide a SecureToken on all mobile account logins.
+This is an MDM-based management feature to automatically provide a SecureToken on all mobile account logins.
 This does not affect how local accounts get SecureTokens.

 What is SecureToken?